hashicorp/terraform-provider-azurerm/website/docs/r/network_manager_static_member.html.markdown

 In addition to the Arguments listed above - the following Attributes are exported:

 * `id` - The ID of the Network Manager Static Member.

+* `region` - The region of the Network Manager Static Member.

 ## Timeouts